gregtomasch/USFSMAX_MMC_Module/README.md

   data_ready[0] = 0;                                  // Set the DRDY flagto 0
   awake = 0;
   STM32.stop();                                       // Put the STM32L4 into deep sleep; pressing the "BOOT" button will wake it up
-  WakeUp();                                           // The STM32L4 has woken up.
-Now wake the USFSMAX...
+  WakeUp();                                           // The STM32L4 is awake now.
+Now wake up the USFSMAX...
 }

 void WakeUp()